 - Staff attack alarm system

-We specified anti-ligature light fittings and fixtures throughout, using anti-tamper screws and anti-pick mastic around all electrical accessories to prevent interference.
+The PSA team specified anti-ligature light fittings and fixtures throughout, using anti-tamper screws and anti-pick mastic around all electrical accessories to prevent interference.
 With the project facing budget constraints, we conducted thorough value engineering, reviewing alternative products and solutions whilst ensuring all proposals remained compliant with British Standards.

 THE OUTCOME